I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 Do I lose my number if I don’t renew on time?

-Your account will be suspended but can lapse up to 60 days before deactivated.
-Once deactivated, your phone number goes into an available pool.
+Your account will be suspended but your number will be saved for 60 days.
+After that, your phone number goes into an available pool.
 As long as you renew within that 60-day period, your number will be reactivated.

 Can I change plans if I need more data?